praddy4/json-merge/README.md

 # node-json-merge
-This project provides apis for merging json objects in Nodejs.
+This package provides api to merge 2 json objects, with customization in nodejs.